Serial comma: In general

-Ambiguities can often be resolved by the selective use of semicolons instead of commas; this is sometimes called the "super comma" function of semicolons.
+Ambiguities can often be resolved by the selective use of semicolons instead of commas when more separation is required.
+General practice across style guides involves using semicolons when individual items have their own punctuation or coordinating conjunctions, but typically a "serial semicolon" is required.

-Recommendations by style guides
+Recommendations by English style guides

-Wikipedia's Manual of Style leaves use of the serial comma up to the editor: "Editors may use either convention so long as each article is internally consistent.
-Serial commas are more helpful the more complex the material, such as a list with multi-word items (especially if one contains its own and) or a series of probably unfamiliar terms."

 Lynne Truss writes: "There are people who embrace the Oxford comma, and people who don't, and I'll just say this: never get between these people when drink has been taken."

 Omitting a serial comma is often characterized as a journalistic style of writing, as contrasted with a more academic or formal style.
-Journalists typically do not use the serial comma, possibly for economy of space.
-In Australia, Canada and South Africa, the serial comma tends not to be used in non-academic publications unless its absence produces ambiguity.
+Journalists typically do not use the comma, possibly for economy of space.
+In Australia and Canada, the comma is typically avoided in non-academic publications unless its absence produces ambiguity.

-It is important that usage within a document be consistent; inconsistent usage can seem unprofessional.
+It is important that the serial comma's usage within a document be consistent; inconsistent usage can seem unprofessional.